McFranko/FrankocoinCore/readme.md

 transactions have a minimum size of around 170 bytes, but typically fall in the 500-700 byte range.
-My way to achieve this is instead of storing the whole transaction on the blockchain, only a hash of the transaction's script, the public key, the signature, and hashes of the previous transactions that gave you the coins you are spending.
-A single input, single output transaction would take 128 bytes, and the script can be as complex and long as you want without taking up any extra space on the blockchain.
+My way to achieve this is instead of storing the whole transaction on the blockchain, only a hash of the transaction's code, the public key, the signature, and hashes of the previous transactions that gave you the coins you are spending.
+A single input, single output transaction would take 128 bytes, and the code can be as complex and long as you want without taking up any extra space on the blockchain.
 In order to make a transaction you would do the following: